jhyun0919/jhyun0919.github.io/_posts/ML&DL/2020-07-18-tf basic structure.md

 tags: [ML&DL, Tensorflow]
 ---

 TesorFlow is one of the most well-known deep learning frameworks.
-This post will describe the basic steps for training a model with Tensorflow.
+This posting will describe the basic steps for training a model with Tensorflow.
 Briefly, the basic steps for how to train a model through TensorFlow are as follow.

 1. Load & pre-process the dataset
 2. Set a model